jasonminsookim/scrape_subreddits/README.md

-# A project to scrape any assortment of subreddits easily.
+# A project to scrape an assortment of subreddits easily.